-The Vampire Lestat met Jesus in Memnoc The devil.
-At first Lestat was freaked out meeting the son of god, but then Jesus gave the vampire a drink of his very own blood.
-Lets just say allot of catholics were pissed about this.
+The Vampire Lestat met Jesus in Memnohc the Devil.
+At first Lestat was freaked out meeting the son of God, but then Jesus gave the vampire a drink of his very own blood.
+Let's just say a lot of Catholics were pissed about this.

 In The Jungle by Upton Sinclair, one of the socialist characters who is openly opposed to Christianity admits that he is perfectly fine with Jesus, claiming that he was a practical man.

 French comic actors "Les Inconnus" once did a parody of Hollywood action flicks starring Jesus (or more accurately Stallone playing Jesus).
 The sketch, called 'Jesus 2 : Le Retour' (The Return) had Jesus introduce himself as "Christ, Jesus Christ", beat people up (a pun on "distribuer des pains" which can mean either 'give out loaves of bread' or 'beat people up'), turn the other cheek... only to knee his opponent in the crotch, stitch up his own wounds after being resurrected.
 "50 percent man, 50 percent God, 100 percent Saviour."
 (The sketch is on Youtube, but non-Francophones will miss most of the jokes.)